Yup-io/yup_docs/docs/colors.md

 ## Conclusion

-- We hope that, over time, the social value color of each piece of content will be reflective of their actual social value in the public and in various categories. <i>See [Categories](/categories.md)</i>
+We hope that, over time, each piece of content will be underlined with the color that accurately represents its social value according to the opinions of the online community. <i>See [Categories](/categories.md)</i>

 <style>